gadse/gadse.github.io/README.md

 # Regular Campaign Sessions
 ## SKT
-- **Next Date:** 16.10.2018
+- **Next Date:** 27.10.2018, 13:00
 - **Location:** K3-Bar
-- **Food:** Probably
+- **Food:** Yup
-- **Party's Current Location:** Yartar, in front of the Harper's Mansion
+- **Party's Current Location:** Crags, between Mirabar and Xantharl's Keep
-- **Current In-Game Date:** 25th Flamerule, 1491 DR
+- **Current In-Game Date:** 28th Flamerule, 1491 DR
-- **Last session in "one" sentence:** After talking about their future plans with Krowen Valharrow, our heroes decided to return to Yartar in order to do some shopping, an to visit the Wink & Kiss tavern, where they wanted to cash in the "morally flexible" favor granted by Tamalin Zoar.
-While Tarhun and Sorion talked to Cio Yu (the local leader of Yartars thieves's guild), Vorus decided to scout ahead, and in the end got seperated from the party.
-Tarhun tried to set up a distraction, triggering a fireball trap in the process.
-Despite angering a significant part of the thieve's guild, Tarhun and Sorion made it out of the tavern alive.
-After defeating both two flying swords and two suits of animated armor, Vorus decided to loot the guilds treasury before making his way back out.
+- **Last session in "one" sentence:** After leaving Yartar in a hurry and teleporting to Mirabar, our heroes deciced to follow the hint they received by Darz Helgar in Triboar.
+They began their journey to Xantharl's Keep, where they want to search for Worvil Forkbeard (a.k.a.
+"The Weevil").

 # Current Campaigns
 ## D&D: Storm King's Thunder